simonmichael/hledger/hledger/hledger.m4.md

   equity:conversion  €-100
   assets:euros        €100 @ $1.23
 ```

-...as long as all journal entries are well formed, such that hledger can detect the cost / equity postings equivalences.
-(Otherwise transactions will fail to balance and you'll get an error message.)

 So in principle you could enable both `--infer-equity` and `--infer-costs` in your config file,
 and your reports would have the advantages of both.